jetsgit/fizzbuzz/README.md

 fizzbuzz
 ========

-Attempting a simple solution to fizzbuzz, fizzbuzzsivv
+* A simple algorithm that prints out fizz, fizzbuzz, fizzbuzzsivv